abercrombieHALO/deploymentplan/README.md

 ## Introduction

-This is a tool to help plan & communicate deployment of teams.
+This is a tool to help plan the deployment of teams.
 The aim is to be able to quickly and easily:

 1. Assign staff to teams
-1. Assign teams to tasks/activities
+2. Assign teams to tasks/activities
-1. Assign donors to teams
+3. Assign donors to teams
-1. Highlight and keep a record of changes from previous version of the deployment plan
+4. Highlight and keep a record of changes from previous version of the deployment plan
+5. Export a PDF or print the deployment plan

-The input data for the tool is stored as lists in an Excel file.
+The data used by the tool is stored as lists in an Excel file.
+Before using the tool for the first time, you will need to fill in a blank version of the spreadsheet with your programme's data - staff, sections, tasks etc.

+## General process

+The general process for using the tool is:

+1. Load in a previous version of your deployment plan (an excel file)
+	* Any changes made for the previous plan will be highlighted in yellow.
+	* To start afresh, press the "clear changes" button.
+2. Update the deployment plan according to your needs
+	* Any changes will be recorded in the changes tables at the bottom of the page
+3. Save the new deployment plan (as an excel file)
+4. Export/print the new deployment plan (if desired)

 ### Browser support